U.S. House blocks Google-hosted apps, Yahoo Mail over security fears

+* Greenbrier Europe and Astra Rail merger receives regulatory approvals in Europe

-WASHINGTON The U.S. House of Representatives' information technology team has blocked lawmakers from accessing software applications hosted on a Google cloud service to prevent possible hacking campaigns, two congressional sources said on Wednesday.
+WASHINGTON May 11 The U.S. House of Representatives' information technology team has blocked the congressional chamber from accessing software applications hosted on a Google cloud service in an attempt to prevent possible hacking campaigns against lawmakers and their staff, according to two congressional sources.

-The move came after Yahoo Mail was also blacklisted by House authorities due to fears of ransomware infiltration.
+The move came just days after Yahoo Mail was also blacklisted due to fears of ransomware infiltration.

-The two restrictions, which have hampered some internal communications in the lower chamber, have both been implemented within the past two weeks and are still in place.
+The two restrictions, which have hampered some internal communications in the lower chamber of Congress, have both been implemented within the past two weeks and are still in place.
 The episodes are not believed to be related, the sources said.

-Devices connected to the House’s internet via wifi or ethernet cables have been barred from accessing appspot.com, the domain where Google hosts custom-built apps, after the FBI notified Congress of a potential security vulnerability, the sources said.
+Devices connected to the House's Internet via Wi-Fi or Ethernet cables have been barred from accessing the apps hosted by Google's developer platform after the FBI notified Congress of a potential security vulnerability, the sources said.

 "We began blocking appspot.com on May 3 in response to indicators that appspot.com was potentially still hosting a remote access trojan named BLT that has been there since June 2015," one of the sources, a House staffer with direct knowledge of the situation, told Reuters.

-A Google spokesman said the company was investigating reports of the restriction and would work with the House to resolve any issues.
+Google declined to comment.
 The FBI has so far not responded to a request for a comment.

-The FBI sent an advisory to private industry in June 2015 about a number of remote access tools capable of stealing personally identifiable information, including a trojan file named BLT found on the Google appspot.com domain.
+The FBI sent an advisory to private industry in June 2015 about a number of remote access tools capable of stealing personally identifiable information, including a trojan file named BLT found on Google appspot domains.

 Ted Henderson, a former House employee, said two Google-hosted apps he created specifically for use by congressional staffers to discuss politics and share alerts on votes are now effectively banned on their work network.